-- Prepare Garda Vetting paperwork in advance of placement. - Review the placement requirements i.e. duration, times, assessment details. - Make arrangements in collaboration with NCI Careers to complete the placement with a suitable ECEC setting (see p.5). - Attend all placement preparation workshops, and participate in all lectures, modules and meetings relating to placement.
-Failure to attend may result in the Early Childhood Educator being deemed 'not progressing' and placement being paused. - Become familiar with all relevant policies and procedures including Child Protection Guidelines (see Appendix 1), Code of Conduct (Appendix 3), and NCI's disciplinary codes of behaviours and policies. - Become familiar with essential legislation and regulatory practices.
-For instance ECEC settings will be guided by Aistear.Síolta Practice Guide, Early Year's Quality and Regulatory Framework (TUSLA), Children First and the Code of Professional Responsibilities and Code of Ethics for Early Years Educators. - Undertake a pre-placement visit to the ECEC setting, introduce yourself, complete paperwork, familiarise yourself with the environment and become aware of any expectation the placement setting may have of you while engaging in placement. - Prepare all necessary paperwork in advance of placement including the consent form and learning agreement with the Placement setting/ Placement Mentor.
+- Prepare Garda Vetting paperwork in advance of placement. - Review the placement requirements i.e. duration, times, assessment details. - Make arrangements to complete the placement with a suitable ECEC setting (see p.5). - Attend the placement orientation and workshop, and participate in all lectures, modules and meetings relating to placement.
+Failure to attend may result in the Early Childhood Educator being deemed 'not progressing' and placement being paused. - Become familiar with all relevant policies and procedures including Child Protection Guidelines (see Appendix 1), Code of Conduct (Appendix 3), NCI's disciplinary codes of behaviours and policies. - Become familiar with essential legislation and regulatory practices.
+For instance, ECEC settings will be guided by Aistear.Síolta Practice Guide, Early Year's Quality and Regulatory Framework (TUSLA), Children First and the Code of Professional Responsibilities and Code of Ethics for Early Years Educators. - Undertake a pre-placement visit to the ECEC setting, introduce yourself, complete paperwork, familiarise yourself with the environment and become aware of any expectation the environment may have of you while engaging in placement. - Prepare all necessary paperwork in advance of placement including the consent form and learning agreement with the Placement setting/ Placement Mentor.